Emergency Fire & Smoke Damage Restoration Services

 - Do not touch anything with your bare hands.
 Oil from your hands can permeate upholstery, walls, and woodwork, causing additional damage.

-- Do not wash walls.
+- Do not wash the walls.
 Incorrect cleaning could compound the soot residue.

 - Do not attempt to clean carpets or upholstered furniture.